sbabic/swupdate/doc/source/sw-description.rst

 It is possible to embed a script inside sw-description.
 This is useful in a lot of conditions where some parameters are known just by the target at runtime.
-The script is global to all sections, but it can contains several functions that can be specific for each entry in the sw-description file.
+The script is global to all sections, but it can contain several functions that can be specific for each entry in the sw-description file.

 These attributes are used for an embedded-script:

 ::

-		embedded-script ="<LUA code">
+		embedded-script = "<LUA code">

-It must be taken into account that the parser has already run and usage of double quotes can infere with the parser.
+It must be taken into account that the parser has already run and usage of double quotes can interfere with the parser.
 For this reason, each double quote in the script must be escaped.

-That means a simple lua code as :
+That means a simple lua code as:

 ::

         print ("Test")

-it must be changed with:
+must be changed to:

 ::